TPM Key Attestation

 OID Key attestation type Description Assurance level 184.108.40.206.4.1.311.21.30 EK "EK Verified": For administrator-managed list of EK High 220.127.116.11.4.1.311.21.31 Endorsement certificate "EK Certificate Verified": When EK certificate chain is validated Medium 18.104.22.168.4.1.311.21.32 User credentials "EK Trusted on Use": For user-attested EK Low

 The OIDs will be inserted into the issued certificate if Include Issuance Policies is selected (the default configuration).

-One potential use of having the OID present in the certificate is to limit access to VPN or wireless to certain devices.
-Example: Allow network access if OID 220.127.116.11.4.1.311.21.30 is present in the certificate.
+One potential use of having the OID present in the certificate is to limit access to VPN or wireless networking to certain devices.
+For example, your access policy might allow connection (or access to a different VLAN) if OID 22.214.171.124.4.1.311.21.30 is present in the certificate.
 This allows you to limit access to devices whose TPM EK is present in the EKPUB list.

 Setup EKCA and EKROOT certificate stores on an issuing CA

 If you chose Endorsement Certificate for the template settings, do the following configuration steps:

 Use Windows PowerShell to create two new certificate stores on the certification authority (CA) server that will perform TPM key attestation.

 Obtain the intermediate and root CA certificate(s) from manufacturer(s) that you want to allow in your enterprise environment.
 Those certificates must be imported into the previously-created certificate stores (EKCA and EKROOT) as appropriate.